OmarBedawi/my_first_e-store/README.md

 1. To use the local version of the database first type `python3 manage.py makemigrations`
 2. Then migrate (`python3 manage.py migrate`) the migrations so that your local db.sqlite3
 database included with Django is setup.
-3. To use the same data as this Elwood Castle site, type `python3 manage.py loaddata`
+3. To use the same data as this E-Book Store site, type `python3 manage.py loaddata`
 4. You now have a local version of the database.

 #### Adding environment varibales: